TinyLibraries/tiny-mark/README.md

 ## tiny-mark

-A tiny "partial" markdown to html formatter
+A tiny markdown to html formatter

 > Only a part of markdown is included.
 See [formatting table](#Formatting-Table) below.